venkatpolisetti/crm-sfdx-plugin/README.md

       edit permission, defaults to 'true'.
 Valid values are 'true' or 'false'.

   -f, --filter=filter
-      (required) Analogous to SOQL where clause to pull fields from SObjects.
+      Analogous to SOQL where clause to pull fields from SObjects.
 Allowed fields: CreatedDate, CreatedBy, LastModifiedDate, LastModifiedBy and DeveloperName.
 DeveloperName here referes to the SObject custom field.

       Examples: